Inlyne-Project/inlyne/README.md

 <details>
 <summary>Click me to show text</summary>

-You weren't suppost to see this!
+You weren't supposed to see this!
 </details>

 #### Alignment